AngelMunoz/Sutil.Generator/src/website/src/docs/fast/index.md

 - `Fast version: v1.21.6`
     **Sutil.Generator Fix/QL Update ->** `Sutil.Fast version: Fast version: v1.21.6.1`

-This is expected to be done in rare ocations when a fix or QL update really is needed, for the most part most of the QL updates will be sent with the next Shoelace release to prevent distancing from the shoelace version
+This is expected to be done in rare ocations when a fix or QL update really is needed, for the most part most of the QL updates will be sent with the next Fast release to prevent distancing from the shoelace version